w3c/wai-tutorials/source/forms/in-disguise.html.erb.md

 ---
-title: Forms in Disguise
+title: Custom Controls
 status: editors-draft
-order: 5
+order: 8
 wcag_success_criteria:
 wcag_techniques:
 ---

-Forms do usually consist of checkboxes, text input fields, and similar controls, but sometimes forms are differently visualized: A sharing button or a star rating, for example, can be represented by form controls as well.
-Using standard, (hidden) form controls for such interactive elements can help assistive technologies to operate those controls.

-{::nomarkdown}
-<%= notes_start %>
-{:/nomarkdown}

-**Note:** This tutorial is not dealing with other aspects of the forms, like security.
-For brevity, the following examples only work in modern browsers.

-{::nomarkdown}
-<%= notes_end %>
-{:/nomarkdown}
+Where possible, use stylized form elements to provide custom controls.
+For example, a social media "share button" and "star rating" widget can be built using standard form controls.
+Using such progressive enhancement techniques helps keep such widgets usable when they are rendered differently, such as by certain assistive technologies.

 ## A Share Button
 {:.ex}

-A sharing button of a social network has two functions: It shows how many people have already shared the link to the website, and it allows the user to click on the button to share it themselves, most likely without even leaving the page.
+The example below shows a social media "share button" that has two functions: It shows how many people have already activated the button ("shared"), and it allows users to press the button to activate the share function.

-If JavaScript is not working for some reasons, using a regular submit button will redirect to a page where the vote can be registered.
-The user can be redirected to the source page afterwards.
+The custom button relies on CSS to style a regular `<button>` element, so that the basic functionality remains intact when it is rendered without CSS.
+For example, most screen readers will announce the button and its contents.

+In addition, the `action` attribute of the `<form>` element references a server-side script that carries out the same functionality for cases when JavaScript is not supported.

 {::nomarkdown}
 <%= sample_start %>